ItsNotRick/elle/README.md

 # An overview of ELLE Ultimate
 ### Functionality:
-ELLE Ultimate consists of a database backed website and 3 games that connect to the website.
+ELLE Ultimate consists of a database-backed website and 3 games that connect to the website.
 Actions supported by the API include registering accounts, logging into an account, viewing decks available to an account, downloading a deck, creating a new deck, creating cards for a deck and uploading media for those cards.
 Basic telemetry data can be sent and reviewed using the api as well.

 ### Individual Components
 Read the readme of each of these projects to gain a better understanding of ELLE Ultimate as a whole.